delvtech/drift/.changeset/tall-jokes-give.md

 "@delvtech/evm-client-viem": patch
 ---

-Locked the patch version of the core emv-client dependency to ensure auto version bumps with each patch
+Locked the patch version of the core evm-client dependency to ensure auto version bumps with each patch